HRV - INGENIOUSLY SIMPLE!

 Service & Support

-ANS Analysis Professional includes the recommended and practically relevant HRV and ANS parameters and meets all the scientific criteria that must be taken into account when measuring heart rate variability.
+VNS Analysis Professional includes the recommended and practically relevant HRV and VNS parameters and meets all scientific criteria that must be taken into account when measuring heart rate variability.

-In order to give you, the user, the greatest possible certainty that the ANS Analysis provides valid and reliable values, the ANS Analysis is regularly compared with the Kubios HRV scientific software.
+In order to give you, the user, the greatest possible certainty that the VNS analysis provides valid and reliable values, the VNS analysis is regularly compared with the Kubios HRV scientific software.

-If you would like to learn about ANS Analysis in your practice, we would be happy to arrange a free, no-obligation demonstration at your practice.
+If you would like to learn about VNS analysis in your practice, we would be happy to arrange a free, no-obligation demonstration at your practice.
 We will also be happy to send you detailed information in advance by mail or email.